geotools/geotools/docs/user/library/referencing/faq.rst

 conflict.

-If you want to add a few more definitions over and above those provided by the official database (i.e.epsg-hsql or epsg-h2) please use the following (taken from the uDig application)::
+If you want to add a few more definitions over and above those provided by the official database (i.e. epsg-hsql or epsg-h2) please use the following (taken from the uDig application)::

      URL url = new URL(url, "epsg.properties");